Chittor Fort: Chittorgarh Under Rana Sanga

 He advanced with a grand army of 100,000 Rajputs supported by a few Afghans to expel Babur and to expand his territory by annexing Delhi and Agra.
 The battle was fought for supremacy of Northern India between Rajputs and Mughals.

-However Rajput Confederation suffered a disastrous defeat at Khanwa due to Babur's superior generalship and modern tactics.
-The battle was more historic than First Battle of Panipat as it firmly establish Mughal rule in India while crushing re-emerging Rajput powers.
+However, Rajput Confederation suffered a disastrous defeat at Khanwa due to Babur's superior generalship and modern tactics.
+The battle was more historic than First Battle of Panipat as it firmly established Mughal rule in India while crushing re-emerging Rajput powers.
 The battle was also earliest to use cannons, matchlocks, swivel guns and mortars to great use.

 Rana Sanga was taken away from the battlefield in an unconscious state by his vassals Prithviraj Singh I of Jaipur and Maldeo Rathore of Marwar.
-After regaining consciousness he took an oath to never return to Chittorgarh until he defeated Babur and conquer Delhi.
-He also stop wearing turban and used to wrap a cloth over his head.
-While he was preparing to wage another war against Babur he was poisoned by his own nobles who did not want another battle with Babur.
+After regaining consciousness, he took an oath to never return to Chittorgarh until he defeated Babur and conquered Delhi.
+He also stopped wearing a turban and used to wrap a cloth over his head.
+While he was preparing to wage another war against Babur, he was poisoned by his own nobles who did not want another battle with Babur.
 He died in Kalpi in January 1528.

-After his defeat his vassal Medini Rai was defeated by Babur at Battle of Chanderi and Babur captured the capital of Rai kingdom Chanderi.
-Medini was offered Shamsabad instead of Chanderi as it was historically important in conquering Malwa but Rai refused the offer and chose to die fighting.
-The Rajput women and children committed self-immolation to save their honour from Muslim army.
-After the victory, Babur captured Chanderi along with Malwa which was ruled by Rai.
+After his defeat, his vassal Medini Rai was defeated by Babur at Battle of Chanderi, and Babur captured the capital of the Rai kingdom Chanderi.
+Medini was offered Shamsabad instead of Chanderi as it was historically important in conquering Malwa, but Rai refused the offer and chose to die fighting.
+The Rajput women and children committed self-immolation to save their honor from the Muslim army.
+After the victory, Babur captured Chanderi along with Malwa, which was ruled by Rai.

 Siege of 1535

-Bahadur Shah who came to the throne in 1526 AD as the Sultan of Gujarat besieged the Chittorgarh fort in 1535.
-The fort was sacked and, once again the medieval dictates of chivalry determined the outcome.
+Bahadur Shah, who came to the throne in 1526 AD as the Sultan of Gujarat, besieged the Chittorgarh fort in 1535.
+The fort was sacked and, once again, the medieval dictates of chivalry determined the outcome.
 Following the escape of the Rana Vikramaditya, his brother Udai Singh II and the faithful maid Panna Dai to their maternal relatives land of Bundi, it is said that their mother Rani Karnavati led 13,000 Rajput women in committing jauhar (self-immolation on the funeral pyre) as 3,200 Rajput warriors rushed out of the fort to fight till death (Saka) and died in the ensuing battle.